arpitguptagithub/IISER-Project-/README.md

 **Contributions**

 Feel free to contribute to the project, report issues, or provide feedback.
-Enjoy the game, and have fun exploring the world of synthetic biology!
+Enjoy the game, and have fun!

 # Video: